Equity and Inclusion at District 99

 The Equity Team began engaging all faculty in the spring of 2017 by sharing some stories of student experiences regarding race and equity.
 Then in May 2017, Dr. Howard presented to all faculty to provide an overview of the impact of professional learning on student experience.
 The training continued in August 2017, when all faculty attended small-group sessions to discuss and explore issues of equity.

-In the 2018-19 school year, all district administrators are participating in four full-day workshops.
+In the 2018-19 school year, all district administrators participated in four full-day workshops.
 These four day workshops are available to all adult learners starting in the 2019-20 school year.
 In addition, all district faculty and staff are participating in six 80-minute trainings during Late Start Mondays throughout the school year.
-The focus of this year is to build “tone and trust” to listen and learn from the experiences of one another, and to work together to find opportunities to positively impact student experiences through an equity and inclusion lens.
+The focus of last year was to build “tone and trust” to listen and learn from the experiences of one another, and to work together to find opportunities to positively impact student experiences through an equity and inclusion lens.

 Focusing on the Future